migalabs/armiarma/README.md

 To use the tool, the following requirements need to be installed in the machine:
 - git
 - gcc - C compiler
-- [go](https://go.dev/doc/install) on its 1.17 version or above.
+- [go](https://go.dev/doc/install) on its 1.17 version (upper versions might fail to compile, we are working on it).
 Go needs to be executable from the terminal.
 Lower versions will report a dependency import error for the package `io/fs`.
 - PostgreSQL DB
-- Docker version 20.10.17 (tested and working)
+- Docker version
-- Docker-Compose 1.29.2 (tested and working)
+- Docker-Compose

 Alternatively, the tool can also be executed from: